README.md

 Go through the following steps to run the benchmark tasks.
 Alternatively, if you only want ready-to-use datasets, see this section.

-conda create -n folktexts python=3.11
+conda create -n folktexts python=3.11 && conda activate folktexts

-mkdir data
+mkdir results models data

 download_models --model 'google/gemma-2b' --save-dir models

-Run benchmark on a given task
+Run a benchmark task

 run_acs_benchmark --results-dir results --data-dir data --task 'ACSIncome' --model models/google--gemma-2b

-to get a list of all available benchmark flags.
+Run run_acs_benchmark --help to get a list of all available benchmark flags.

 Ready-to-use datasets